39 Years Ago Today

 for the seagull’s family for Easter Seals.

 If you are wondering, the Yankees won 3-1.
-Dave Stieb threw a complete game, allowing 6 hits, 3 runs, 3 walks and 5 strikeouts.
+Dave Stieb threw a complete game, allowing 6 hits, 3 runs, 3 walks, and 5 strikeouts.
 Shane Rawley got the win for the Yankees, throwing a complete game.
-Complete games are the thing from history now.

 Winfield went 2 for 4 with 2 RBI.

-Dave Stieb loses a perfect game with 2 out in the 9th inning.
-The season before he had no-hitters lost with 2 outs in the 9th in back-to-back starts.
+Dave Stieb loses a perfect game with two out in the 9th inning.
+The season before, he had no-hitters lost with two outs in the 9th in back-to-back starts.

 The Jays would win this game 2-1 over the Yankees.